WebexCC-SA/LAB-2334/docs/Lab2.md

 You will also be able to manage any existing orders as follows:
 Collect an Order ID Number ("orderId") to be able to determine what order is being referenced.

+**Make a Mental Note**The order ID is in the phone number format.
+Please ignore the special characters in "orderId" and just store the numbers**

 These are your available actions, once the "orderId" is known: